Get information on what it means to be transgender and supports for trans young people in Ireland

 Trans people also include people who identify as gender-neutral, non-binary, genderqueer or gender-fluid people, who may identify as outside of the ‘binary’ genders of man and woman.
 A binary is something made of only two parts.
 People who are non-binary or gender non-conforming, identify their gender as beyond the gender binary, somewhere within it, or may reject the male/female binary altogether.

-It’s important to remember that someone’s gender identity does not determine other aspects of their life, such as their sexual orientation or sex life.
-Your sexual orientation is about who you like, and your gender identity is who you are.
+It’s important to remember that your gender identity does not determine other aspects of your life, such as your sexual identity or sex life.
+Your sexual identity is about who you like, and your gender identity is who you are.

-How do you know if you are trans?
+How do I know if I am trans?

 Some trans people have known they are trans from a very young age, while others might realise much later in life.
 Nomatter what age someone is, it is important to respect someone’s gender identity and trust they know themselves best.
 For some people, discovering their gender identity is a process that takes time, and they might identify differently at numerous points in their life.
 Other people will have one gender identity for their whole lives and never question it.